 - You might accidentally claim a personal expense as a business deduction, and if your business is audited, the burden of proof is on you to prove your business expenses.

-- It makes it easier for your tax professional to prepare your taxes if you keep them separate, and you’ll save a lot of time if you’re filing your own taxes.
+- It makes it easier for your tax professional if you keep them separate, and you’ll save a lot of time if you’re filing your own return.

 So, what’s the best way to keep those personal and business finances separate?